 Minutes of the Committee meetings and meeting agendas need to be posted on the Town website.

 It was agreed that no construction could begin until funding was in place.
-Preliminary Design could begin if the Committee had confirmation of donated fees.
+Preliminary Design could begin if the Committee had confirmation of donated fees And the Town Staff and council approved

 The Committee walked the site and had the following observations: